Salsabil007/Automated-product-price-matching-pipeline/README.md

-# Retail Product–Price Matching Pipeline
+# Automated Product-Price Matching Pipeline

 A high-performance computer vision and graph-based solution to automate product–price association from retail shelf images, achieving over **92% accuracy** in matching.